-Understanding when to communicate with your lawyer can save your divorce case time and money.
+Understanding when to communicate with your lawyer can save you time and money.

-Well, it’s sort of the same for when to communicate with your lawyer.
+Well, it’s sort of the same when it comes to communicating with your lawyer.

-Let’s say you receive a letter from your ex or his or her attorney that contains falsehoods about you or your marriage.
+Let’s say you receive a letter from your ex or their attorney containing falsehoods about you or your marriage.
 And you immediately want your own lawyer to know everything that’s wrong with the letter—every reason why it’s unfair and unjust.
 You want your lawyer to hear you, to know the whole story, and to know the real you.
 And you figure the best thing to do is write a letter or email to get it all out, trusting that your lawyer will sort through it and find what is relevant for the case.
-Your hope is that he or she will see past your rage and truly “hear” why your case is better.
+Your hope is that your lawyer will see past your rage and truly “hear” why your case is better.
 Stronger.
 Worthier.

 However, this is exactly what you shouldn’t do.

-1. Your must-haves and your goals.
-What can’t you live without?
+- Your must-haves and goals: What can’t you live without?
 What do you want your life to look like post-divorce?

-2. The true and unannotated version of events.
-State the facts clearly and plainly and without critical comments about your spouse or the important events in question.
+- The true and unannotated version of events: State the facts clearly and plainly, without critical comments about your spouse or the events in question.

-3. The inaccuracies in your spouse’s story (not the part where she or he says you’re a selfish b—- but the part that actually matters).
-For example, your ex says she put a down payment on the house using an inheritance she received.
-In reality, you know that she received an inheritance but spent most of it prior to purchasing the home.
+- The inaccuracies in your spouse’s story: Not the part where they said you’re a selfish b___.
+The part that actually matters.
+For example: Your ex said they put a down payment on the house using an inheritance they received.
+In reality, you know they received an inheritance but spent most of it prior to purchasing the home.
 Share that piece of information when you communicate with your lawyer.
-Don’t succumb to temptation to talk about how awful your ex is for lying about the down payment.
-Or, maybe your ex says he sacrificed his career to support your professional endeavors by traveling with you to New York for your year-long fellowship.
-In actuality, your ex always worked remotely and his employer had no expectation that he would remain in California.
+Don’t succumb to the temptation to talk about how awful your ex is for lying about the down payment.
+Another example: Your ex said they sacrificed their career to support your professional endeavors by traveling with you to New York for your year-long fellowship.
+In actuality, your ex always worked remotely, and their employer had no expectation that they would remain in California.
 This is what your lawyer will want to know.

-4. All relevant information, regardless of whether you think it’s damning to your case.
-So, if your ex reports details about you that you think will hurt your case, don’t panic.
+- All relevant information, regardless of whether you think it’s damning to your case.
+Say your ex reports details about you that you think will hurt your case.
+Don’t panic.
 That information may be completely irrelevant or easily mitigated.
-But your lawyer needs to know about it to be better prepared to handle it.
+But your lawyer needs to know about it so they can prepare to handle it.

-Now that you’ve shared the crucial information with your lawyer, what do you need to know from them?
+Now that you’ve shared crucial information with your lawyer, what do you need from them?

-Knowing the full range of potential outcomes can help keep you from fixating on only one end result, which can lead to massive disappointment.
+Knowing the full range of potential outcomes can help prevent you from fixating on only one result, which could lead to massive disappointment.

-The strategy he or she will use to get you to resolution in the most streamlined, cost-effective, and favorable way.
+You’re entitled to know the strategy your lawyer will use to get you to resolution in the most streamlined, cost-effective, and favorable way.

-Any additional documents, statements, or other evidence you can gather to best serve your case.
+Your lawyer needs to notify you of any additional documents, statements, or other evidence you could supply that would best serve your case.